Oakland Raiders relocation to Las Vegas

-The Oakland Raiders relocation to Las Vegas saw the Oakland Raiders, an American football club in the National Football League (NFL), move from their longtime home of Oakland, California to Las Vegas, Nevada.
-The renamed Las Vegas Raiders play home games at Allegiant Stadium in Paradise, Nevada, which was substantially completed on July 31, 2020.
+On January 22, 2020, the Oakland Raiders, an American football team that competed in the National Football League (NFL), relocated from its original city of Oakland, California to the Las Vegas metropolitan area.
+The team began play as the Las Vegas Raiders in the 2020 NFL season.
+The Raiders were the third NFL team to move from one metropolitan area to another in the 2010s.

-The Raiders' move followed years of failed efforts by team owner Mark Davis to renovate or replace the Oakland Coliseum, which had been consistently rated as one of the worst stadiums in the NFL.
-NFL team owners approved the move, 31–1, at their annual league meeting in Phoenix, Arizona, on March 27, 2017.
+Raiders owner Mark Davis decided to move the team after years of failed efforts to renovate or replace the Oakland Coliseum, long rated one of the worst NFL stadiums.
+NFL team owners approved the move, 31–1, at their annual meeting in Phoenix, Arizona, on March 27, 2017.

-The Raiders became the third NFL franchise in the 2010s to announce a move, following the Rams' 2016 return to Los Angeles, California from St. Louis, Missouri and the Chargers' 2017 move from San Diego to Los Angeles, California.
-The Raiders also became the second professional sports franchise to represent Las Vegas after the National Hockey League's Vegas Golden Knights.
+The Raiders became the third NFL franchise to move in the 2010s, after the Rams' 2016 return to Los Angeles, California, from St. Louis, Missouri, and the Chargers' 2017 return from San Diego to Los Angeles.
+The Raiders were the second professional sports franchise to represent Las Vegas, after the Vegas Golden Knights, created in 2017 by the National Hockey League.